 Start franchising or setting up exclusive stores of Darling Kenya which would sell products offered by Darling and even give free tips by experts (running all day like a slideshow or video, something like option 3 above but in small timeframe) to match the products according to the customers.

-Ti up with supermarkets and other retailers to promote Darling, for example, Employees of Darling would promote Darling from a spot in a supermarket by attending the customers face-to-face and helping them find faster what they are looking for or giving them better suggestions etc. Also, provide retailers with a crash course to better suggest customers in finding the right product they are looking for.
+Partner with supermarkets and other retailers to promote Darling, for example, Employees of Darling would promote Darling from a spot in a supermarket by attending the customers face-to-face and helping them find faster what they are looking for or giving them better suggestions etc. Also, provide retailers with a crash course to better suggest customers in finding the right product they are looking for.

 Since Darling’s target population belongs to one race according to its advertisements then targeting the male population who are also interested in hair extensions by offering limited variety of products would be a good idea since some percentage of the male population belonging to this race and a very small percentage of other races also use hair extensions.